 Ever joked that smartphones are so intelligent that you don't need to be?
 Well, it's partially true.
 The...
 Read more

 Don’t Pose with Guns

-Oscar Otero Aguilar loves to take selfies.
-In fact the 21-year-old is well-known among his Facebook friends for his many selfie poses with cars and women.
-One day, having a drink too many with a couple of buddies, Aguilar attempted to take a selfie with a gun to his head.
-The gun went off and Aguilar passed away on the way to the hospital.
+Oscar Otero Aguilar was known for his selfies with cars and women.
+One fateful day, he tried to take a selfie with a gun pointed at his head.
+Tragically, the gun fired, and Aguilar died en route to the hospital.